Community Supports

 Description | Eligibility Criteria |

 Housing Transition Navigation Services: Assistance with obtaining housing.
 This may include assistance with searching for housing or completing housing applications, as well as developing an individual housing support plan.
 Housing Tenancy and Sustaining Services: Assistance with maintaining stable tenancy once housing is secured.
 This may include interventions for behaviors that may jeopardize housing, such as late rental payment and services, to develop financial literacy.
-Housing Deposit |
+Housing Deposit: Available for members in housing navigation and housing tenancy if there is a need and all county resources have been expended. |

 |